 It’s always nice to see our little hobby get some broader exposure, so it was great to see Nathan Sawaya‘s sculpture of Conan O’Brian‘s superhero alter ego “The Flaming C” on the show the other night, but Andy Richter deserved his own LEGO homage, too.
 Hilarity ensues.

 Tommy ([Strange]) sets his sights on the future of military hardware with the TAURUS MBT.
 The splashes of blue and yellow printed tiles add the kind of believable labeling that appears on many military vehicles, and also breaks up the dark gray.

 Tommy’s photo is also an interesting lesson in presentation that I think is worth sharing.
 Reader Vedad sent us a link to Tommy’s original photo, but the angle at which the model was photographed (and the contrast) didn’t really do the tank justice.
 Tommy retook the photo, and now details like the gun are much more visible.
 Here’s the photo above again, alongside the original:

-Sculptures are rarely motorized due to their size and that most people build them for aesthetics.
-This R2-D2 by Ickelpete features movement and other functions.
+Sculptures are rarely motorized due to their size, and the fact that most people build them mainly for aesthetics.
+This LEGO R2-D2 by Ickelpete features movement and other functions.
 I wonder if it can hack into the Death Star?
 Check out the video.